Doms husky

 Re: Doms husky

-Hit the nail on the head there mate617sqn wrote: ↑Sun Sep 20, 2020 9:19 am Never mind all that, Bob.
+617sqn wrote: Sun Sep 20, 2020 9:19 am Never mind all that, Bob.
 From my point of view its nice to see ANY post on the Forum these days.
 Its dead... seems to be only you, me, the nun and a certain South African fella bothering much.
 Ok in fairness there are a few others, but spurious responses.
 Even the committee can't be ar$ed.....

 Andy G